ITT23/assignment-04-markers-and-computer-vision-tina-e/README.md

 ---

 # 2 AR Game - PONG
-Run `python3 opencv_pyglet.py [video in] [score] [difficulty]`
+Run `python3 opencv_pyglet.py [video in] [score] [difficulty] [calc threshold]`
-- video in: video input device - *optional*
+- int video in: video input device - *optional, default: 0*
-- score: the score a player needs to win the game - *optional, default: 5*
+- int score: the score a player needs to win the game - *optional, default: 5*
-- difficulty: difficulty defined by speed of ball - *optional, default: easy*
+- (easy | medium | hard) difficulty: difficulty defined by speed of ball - *optional, default: easy*
+- bool calc threshold: If True, the threshold for binary image will be calculated during runtime for every tick.
+Decreases performance (a bit, still acceptable:)).\
+  Should therefor only be set in changing or low light conditions. - *optional, default: False*

 ### Controls
 - Place the AruCo-Board in front of your webcam